Which Eagles Should Stay or Go?

-It’s only been a week since the Eagles’ season ended, but it’s never too early to look ahead and project which players the team will keep.
-Here’s beat writer Jeff McLane’s thoughts on which players who ended the season on either the 53-man roster or injured reserve will stay or go:
+It’s been almost a week since the Eagles’ season ended, but it’s never too early to look ahead and project which players the team will keep.
+Here are beat writer Jeff McLane’s thoughts on which players who ended the season on either the 53-man roster or injured reserve will stay or go:

-Make your pick for each player, then click “Submit picks” to see how others voted.
+Make your pick for each player by selecting STAY or GO, then click “Submit picks” to see how others voted.

 #9 Nick Foles QB